lmangall/enterprise_decision_tracker/README.md

 - aceternity animation (hero border gradient, moving borders, aurora background, )
 - confirm before deletion
 - check folders: not all components in hood directory are hooks
+- click outside of modal to exit
+- aceternity